Publicador de contenidos

 Encourage the skill of critical reading

-Specifically, CoMMiTTEd aims to train future teachers by improving the critical analysis skills of the multimodal speech (text, image, sound...) and the competencies of the digital teaching .
-"We propose to introduce this critical cultural awareness in the training programs of the academic staff primary and secondary school, regardless of the subjects they may teach in the future," details Gintsburg.
+Specifically, CoMMiTTEd aims to train future teachers by improving their skills in critical analysis of multimodal speech (text, image, sound...) and digital teaching skills.
+"We propose to introduce this critical cultural awareness into the training programs of primary and secondary school faculty , regardless of the subjects they may teach in the future," says Gintsburg.

 "These skills are fundamental in the learning of teachers, but also of their students," he adds, especially considering that "more and more digital resources are being consumed at educational and for leisure."

 The project includes the creation of a 'Pedagogical Fake News Observatory', a digital archive that will link migrants and minorities to crises such as the current one.
-It will also develop two online modules of training from academic staff and an electronic pedagogical guide for teachers and teacher trainers, which will provide theoretical and oriented principles for internship.
+Two online faculty training modules and a pedagogical guide for teachers and teacher trainers, which will offer theoretical and internship principles, will also be developed.